-With two nuclear capable countries engaged in continuous bombardment of colorful words, one can’t help but think that at some point, someone pissed enough would push the red button and trigger the next world war.
+With multiple nuclear-armed countries engaging in continuous bombardment of words, one can’t help but think that at some point, someone (who’s pissed enough) will push the red button and trigger the next world war.

-According to many surveys, the US-North Korea rift makes one of the greatest world security concerns today.
-Moreover, the news of US conducting quiet military drills in different parts of the world in its campaign to pressure North Korea adds up to the tension.
+According to several surveys, the US-North Korea rift is one of the greatest world security concerns today.
+Moreover, the news of the US conducting quiet military drills in different parts of the world (in its campaign to pressure North Korea) adds up to the tension.

-How will you die from nuclear radiation poisoning aka Acute Radiation Syndrome (ARS)?
-Ionizing radiation is good when it comes to one thing — destroying DNA.
-It either breaks the cells enough to kill them or cause mutation that will eventually result to cancer.
+What will happen to people who experienced nuclear radiation poisoning aka Acute Radiation Syndrome (ARS)?
+Ionizing radiation can effectively destroy DNA by breaking the cells enough to kill them or causing mutations which will eventually result to cancer.

-Patients who absorbed 2 Gy of ionizing radiation or more will notice an odd sunburn on different parts of their body.
-This condition is called acute radiodermatitis often characterized by red patches, blistering, and peeling skin.
+Patients who absorbed 2 Gy of ionizing radiation or more will notice odd sunburns on different parts of their body.
+This condition is called acute radiodermatitis, which is often characterized by red patches, blistering, and peeling skin.

-Doses between 4-8 Gy could be fatal.
+Doses between 4-8 Gy can be fatal.
 However, the symptoms before death still depend on the amount of absorbed radiation poison.
-Patients exposed at this level suffer from severe diarrhea, vomiting, dizziness and fever.
-If left untreated, the victim could die in just a week.
+Patients exposed at this level suffer from severe diarrhea, vomiting, dizziness, and fever.
+If left untreated, the victim will die in just a week.

-Doses between 8-30 Gy terminates the life of a patient within two weeks after the exposure.
+Doses between 8-30 Gy can kill within two weeks after exposure.
 After an hour of exposure, victims will experience nausea and extreme diarrhea.

 Those who received more than 30 Gy of nuclear radiation will also experience severe vomiting, diarrhea, and dizziness.
 Seizures and involuntary movements are also common.
 Death occurs within 48 hours.

-Due to destruction of cells and tissues or mutation that occurs in the body contaminated by ionizing radiation, different diseases may occur immediately or years after the radiation exposure.
+Due to destruction of cells and tissues and/or mutation caused by ionizing radiation, different diseases may occur immediately or years after the radiation exposure.
 Some of these include: